Bachelor in Midwifery

 - a licence to practice as a fully qualified midwife

-- an academic degree: the Bachelor of Science ZFH in Midwifery
+- an academic degree: the Bachelor of Science ZHAW in Midwifery

 Study achievements are evaluated using ECTS (European Credit Transfer and Accumulation System) credits, which make your degree comparable across Europe.
 The study programme covers 180 ECTS credits, the equivalent of approximately 30 hours of study.